tkherman/Scheduling-Simulator/README.md

 >
 >   - How will you perform preemption?
 What happens to a process when it is
 >     prempted?
->       - in the event loop, use the poll() timer to as the time slice timer so
+>       - In the event loop, we will use the poll() timer to as the time slice
->           - the issue may be if client keeps sending jobs, the scheduler may
->             be called repeatedly but that is ok i guess
->           - perhaps we can keep track of when the scheduler is last called
+>		  timer.
+We will preempt a process by sending it the SIGSTOP signal.
->       - when a process is preempted, it will be paused
+>       - When a process is preempted, it will be paused.
->           - for Round Robin, this process simply goes to the back of the
+>           - For Round Robin, this process simply goes to the back of the
->             waiting queue
+>             waiting queue.
->           - for MLFQ, the process priority will be lowered then the scheduler
+>           - For MLFQ, the process priority will be lowered if it has used up
->             will decide what will be running next depending on the priority
+>			  its entire time slice, then the scheduler will decide what will
+>			  run next depending on the priority table.
->             table
 >
 >   - How will MLFQ determine if a process needs to be lowered in priority?
 >     What information must be tracked and how it be updated?
->       - we would have to determine if a process is I/O heavy
+>       - We will have to determine if a process is I/O heavy.
+In other words,
->           - this means that we would have to keep track of the time the
+>		  this means that we will have to keep track of the time a process spends
->             process spends in user mode as opposed to kernel mode.
+>		  in user mode as opposed to kernel mode.
+We get this information by
->           - using this we along with the time slices we can determine if the
+>		  parsing the /proc/[PID]/stat file.
+With this information, we can
->             process is I/O heavy
->       - if process is I/O heavy, we will keep it at high priority.
->       - otherwise, we will lower the priority of a process after each time
->         slice
->       - we will use a variable threshold to keep track of how much alloted the
->         process has used. this would involve keep track of the time the
->         process spends on user mode and deduct that from the threshold.
->       - once a process uses all its alloted time, it will be demoted
+>		  calculate if a process's priority level needs to be lowered.
 >
 >   - How will MFLQ determine if a priority boost is required?
->       - after a certain number of time slices or cpu cycles, boost everything
+>       - After a certain number of time slices we boost every process to level 1.

 Response.